Recipe

 Coating and seasoning

 Southern-fried fowl is floured, no longer battered, before frying.
-“A nicely-pro flour coating facilitates to create a light, flavorsome crunch,” says Perry.
-The chef prefers to use self-elevating flour because the “baking powder in it helps with the crunch”.
+“A nicely pro flour coating facilitates the creation of a light, flavorsome crunch,” says Perry.
+The chef prefers self-elevating flour because the “baking powder helps with the crunch”.

-Before tossing it in flour, be sure to drain off as much buttermilk as possible.
-Otherwise, you can end up with a gunky coating that doesn’t crisp or adhere to the meat.
+Before tossing it in flour, drain off as much buttermilk as possible.
+Otherwise, you can have a gunky coating that doesn’t crisp or adhere to the meat.
 “It will fall off, and you’ll lose the coating inside the fryer,” says Perry.

-Seasonings tend to be closely guarded trade secrets: at Burger Project, fowl is seasoned with a blend of 10 herbs and spices and four one-of-a-kind flours.
-A simple seasoning to make at home, says Perry, “is a pinch of celery salt, thyme leaves, and white pepper, so it doesn’t obscure the flavor of the chook”.
+Seasonings tend to be closely guarded trade secrets: at Burger Project, fowl is seasoned with ten herbs and spices and four one-of-a-kind flours.
+A simple condiment to make at home, says Perry, “is a pinch of celery salt, thyme leaves, and white pepper, so it doesn’t obscure the flavor of the chook”.

 The trick to frying